Skip to main content

 The Famous "Cuckoo" Saying

-The contrasting leadership styles of these three are captured in a very famous Japanese saying involving the cuckoo bird:
+The contrasting leadership styles of these three are captured in a very famous Japanese saying involving the cuckoo bird.
+It is a metaphor about what to do when a beautiful-voiced cuckoo does not sing.

 “If it doesn't sing, kill it.” – Nobunaga